AustinQian/EcommerceAPI/README.md

 - Manage stock levels automatically

 ## Authentication
-All endpoints require user authentication using Flask-Login.
-Ensure your requests include valid session credentials.
+All endpoints require user authentication using JWT tokens.
+Ensure your requests include the Authorization header with a valid JWT token.

 All API endpoints are prefixed with: `/cart`